Content warning: Going to police after a sexual assault – A personal story.

 The statistics don’t reflect the time a man followed me along a dark street and stood next to my car while I took a deep breath, pretending I didn’t know he was there, mentally playing out the exact moves it took to unlock and start my car so I could drive away fast even if he opened a door.
 The statistics don’t account for the time a man stood in my path to block me, mimed the shape of my body with his hands, and then brushed past me so close his entire body slid along mine and he almost pushed me over.
 That will never go on record, but the non-consensual penetration at Reading Cinemas on Courtenay Place did.

 He works at my university, and I haven’t had much reason to venture into the science buildings before now, but I recently had to talk myself into going to the lab for my physics paper, two years later.
 I wore my hood up and comforted myself with the knowledge that I would be on alert, but he would be the one taken by surprise.
 I haven’t seen him.

 The detective offered me my clothes back, but that was the only time I’d worn that dress and I didn’t want it.
 I left it in the brown paper bag with my dirty underpants in the formica-furnished interview room for him to throw away.
 I thanked him as I walked out.

 Charlotte Fielding – Find more of Charlotte’s writing here.

-If you or someone you know has been sexually assaulted, raped or abused, there is help available.
-We acknowledge that disclosing/reporting is right for some and not for others, and that there are benefits but there can also be costs.
-If you are weighing up whether or not to report a sexual assault to Police, we recommend seeking advice and support.
+We acknowledge that disclosing/reporting a sexual assault is right for some and not for others, and that there are benefits but there can also be costs.
+If you are weighing up whether or to report, we recommend seeking advice and support.
 No sexual violation should be considered “minor.”
 Here is a list of free and confidential services that you can access:

 - Wellington Sexual Abuse HELP Foundation – counselling, support and resources for survivors and their families.